melionel/pagetrans/README.md

 - **Language Detection**: Supports 12+ languages including Spanish, French, German, Japanese, Chinese, etc.
 - **Translation Cache**: Avoids re-translating the same content
 - **Easy Revert**: One-click to restore original text
+- **Selection Translation**: Right-click highlighted text to translate just the selection
 - **Hover Reveal**: View the original text when hovering over a translation (can be disabled in settings)
 - **Translation Indicator**: Shows a globe icon next to translated text (can be disabled)
 - **Parallel Translation**: Processes multiple batches simultaneously for faster results (configurable)